-Iranian drone hits Kuwait’s main airport after US strikes Qeshm Island
+Iranian drone attack kills one in Kuwait after US strikes Qeshm Island

 Clashes continue as diplomacy between Washington and Tehran shows little progress.

-Clashes in the Gulf region have escalated, with diplomacy showing little progress, as Bahrain and Kuwait report attacks by Iran, while the US military announces “self-defence” strikes on Iran’s Qeshm Island.
+Clashes in the Gulf region have escalated, with diplomacy showing little progress, as Bahrain and Kuwait report attacks by Iran while the US military announces “self-defence” strikes on Iran’s Qeshm Island.

-According to Kuwait’s state news agency KUNA, the country’s international airport was hit by drones and missiles on Wednesday morning, causing injuries, severe damage to a number of airport facilities and flight suspensions and diversions.
+According to Kuwait’s state news agency KUNA, the country’s international airport was hit by drones and missiles on Wednesday morning, causing severe damage to a number of airport facilities and forcing the airport’s activity to be frozen.

 Recommended Storieslist of 4 items